HeXavi8/Mathematical-Modeling/README.md

 数学建模常用工具模型算法分享。

 ## Our papers.
 We were luckly designated as the Meritorious Winner in 2021 MCM-ICM.
-Here are [our pape and codes.](https://github.com/HeXavi8/Mathematical-Modeling/tree/main/Our_Paper)
+Here are [our paper and codes.](https://github.com/HeXavi8/Mathematical-Modeling/tree/main/Our_Paper)

 ## Some tools
 * [LaTeX](https://github.com/HeXavi8/Mathematical-Modeling/tree/main/LaTeX) is a writing tool which may help you write professional-looking documents that include complex math expressions or non-Latin scripts. <br/>